Muscle memory: Sleep effects on muscle memory

-Strength training and adaptations
+Exercise training, adaptations, and muscle memory

 When participating in any sport, new motor skills and movement combinations are frequently being used and repeated.
 All sports require some degree of strength, endurance training, and skilled reaching in order to be successful in the required tasks.
 Muscle memory related to strength training involves elements of both motor learning, described below, and long-lasting changes in the muscle tissue.

 Evidence has shown that increases in strength occur well before muscle hypertrophy, and decreases in strength due to detraining or ceasing to repeat the exercise over an extended period of time precede muscle atrophy.
 To be specific, strength training enhances motor neuron excitability and induces synaptogenesis, both of which would help in enhancing communication between the nervous system and the muscles themselves.
 However, neuromuscular efficacy is not altered within a two-week time period following cessation of the muscle usage; instead, it is merely the neuron's ability to excite the muscle that declines in correlation with the muscle's decrease in strength.
 This confirms that muscle strength is first influenced by the inner neural circuitry, rather than by external physiological changes in the muscle size.

 Previously untrained muscles will acquire newly formed nuclei through the fusion of satellite cells preceding hypertrophy.
 Subsequent detraining will result in atrophy and the loss of myo-nuclei.
 While it was long believed that a muscle memory effect related to myo-nuclei permanence existed, current studies establish that during detraining, myo-nuclei will be lost.

 Reorganization of motor maps within the cortex are not altered in either strength or endurance training.
 However, within the motor cortex, endurance induces angiogenesis within as little as three weeks to increase blood flow to the involved regions.
 In addition, neurotropic factors within the motor cortex are upregulated in response to endurance training to promote neural survival.